 - The best gaming PCs to buy now

 - Plus: Twitch is the future of entertainment in the coronavirus era

-Better yet, it's easier than ever to start your own channel and stream to Twitch yourself.
-Read on for our ultimate Twitch streaming guide for everything you need to get started, from basic hardware requirements to tips from the pros on keeping viewers happy.
+The good news is that it's now easier than ever to start your own channel and stream on Twitch yourself.
+Read on for our ultimate Twitch streaming guide for everything you need to get started, including basic hardware requirements to tips from the pros on keeping your viewers entertained.

 A good computer

 Although there are a few exceptions we'll outline below, you'll likely be doing most of your streaming from a gaming laptop or gaming desktop PC.
 As far as technical specs go, Twitch recommends having at least an Intel Core i5-4670 processor (or its AMD equivalent), 8GB of RAM and Windows 7 or newer - don't worry, you can stream from a Mac, too.

 More important than your computer specs is your Internet connection, as you'll definitely want to stay connected via Ethernet for the best possible bitrate.
 The faster your Internet connection, the better, so you should probably aim to have an upload speed of at least 3Mbits per second, which should be quite achievable on most home Internet connections.

 If you're looking to stream PC games, you'll need a graphics card that's strong enough to support the streaming software and whatever game you're planning on playing.
 While we recommend streaming from a desktop if possible, going live from a laptop is absolutely doable, provided you have the specs necessary.
 If you opt for a laptop, keep in mind that you may experience some issues with overheating since components are positioned much close to each other than they would be on a desktop PC.
 To minimize your temperatures peaking, we recommend closing any background apps while you're streaming.